-(2) All periods of time expressed as a number of days are to be computed as clear days.(3) In this rule, "clear days" means that in computing the number of days, the day on which the period barries and the day on which the period begins, and the day on which the period ends are not included.
+(2) All periods of time expressed as a number of days are to be computed as clear days.

+(3) In this rule, "clear days" means that in computing the number of days, the day on which the period begins, and the day on which the period ends are not included.